 The physical types of the people of the Tripollian culture are characterized by gracility and dolichocephaly.
 Morphological features of this type are widespread in Western Europe, Mediterranean, Asia Minor, besides special affinity with the Tripollians is shown by cranial series of Central Europe and the Mediterranean Basin (KONDUKTOROVA T.S.
 1973, 49)

 The Reconstruction of the appearance of the Trypillians confirms this assumption (see Fig. 19)

 Fig. 19.
 Graphical Reconstruction of the Appearance of the Trypillians by M.M.
 Gerasimov on the basis of found sculls.
 (MASSON V.M., MERPERT N.Ya.
 1982.
 Fig.)

-One can assume that third migration stream of the carriers of Neolithic cultures existed also from Asia along the eastern coast of the Caspian Sea to the right bank of the Ural River and thence to the Lower Volga.
+One can assume that the third migration stream of the carriers of Neolithic cultures existed also from Asia along the eastern coast of the Caspian Sea to the right bank of the Ural River and thence to the Lower Volga.
 The archaic Yelshansk Neolithic culture in the area between these rivers may be evidence for such possibility:

-Demographic expansion of farming communities from the Southern Caucasus and Anatolia to Eastern Europe could be due to a relative overpopulation in their primary habitat, or rather by achieving so-called "maximum of the economic function", which determine the border for population growth in a certain area, occurred not only in natural way but also due to the retracting of small farming communities of neighbouring groups (ARUTIUNOV S.A.
+Demographic expansion of farming communities from the Southern Caucasus and Anatolia to Eastern Europe could be due to a relative overpopulation in their primary habitat, or rather by achieving so-called "maximum of the economic function", which determine the border for population growth in a certain area, occurred not only in a natural way but also due to the retracting of small farming communities of neighboring groups (ARUTIUNOV S.A.
 1982: 72).

-The study of prehistory of humanity helps us better understand the causes of armed conflict which are so often today.
+The study of the prehistory of humanity helps us better understand the causes of armed conflict which are so often today.